Plimoth Patuxet Highway: History

-The first segment of Route 3 opened up in 1951 from what is now exit 18 to exit 12 and used Plimoth Patuxet Highway temporarily to detour around the old Route 3 in Kingston and Plymouth, now renamed Route 3A, until 1957 when Route 3 south of exit 12 opened and assumed its current alignment.
+The first segment of Route 3 opened up in 1951 from what is now exit 18 to exit 12 and used the Plimoth Patuxet Highway temporarily to detour around the old Route 3 in Kingston and Plymouth, now renamed Route 3A, until 1957 when Route 3 south of exit 12 opened and assumed its current alignment.
 An act naming the 2 mi spur Plimoth Plantation Highway was approved on April 3, 1969, 18 years after the highway had opened.
 That act references the highway as being exit 40, the old exit number before the Massachusetts Highway Department renumbered the exit in 1978.
 The highway was renamed again to Plimoth Patuxet Highway effective January 2, 2023.